Which are the Specified Financial Transactions?

 - Any investment made or expenditure incurred.

 - Accepting any deposit or taking any loan.

 It is important to note that CBDT can recommend different values with respect to different transactions for different persons by considering the nature of the transactions.

 Due Date to File Form 61A

-This statement for the previous FY (financial year) needs to be furnished within May 31st every year.
-In case an assessee is not able to do so, the authorities would issue a notice to such an assessee, demanding the assessee to submit the form within 30 days from issuance of such notice.
-In case such assessee continues to be the assessee in default by not answering to such notice, a penalty would be levied on the assessee that would amount to INR 500/day of such default.
+A penalty under Section 271FA of Rs 500 per day shall be levied for the initial failure to file within due date.
+The authorities would issue a notice to such an assessee, demanding the assessee to submit the form within 30 days from issuance of such notice.
+In case such assessee continues to be the assessee in default by not answering to such notice, a penalty would be levied on the assessee that would amount to Rs 1000 per day of such default.
 This penalty would be calculated from the expiry of the period as stipulated in such notice.

 Transactions to be reported in Form 61A